monzo/progression-framework/frameworks/engineering/mobile.md

           - "Builds simple screens or flows"
           - "Asks questions and actions feedback from PRs and other engineers"
           - "Fixes simple bugs or issues"
+          - "Builds simple screens in collobration with a designer"
       - level: 2
         criteria:
           - "Uses appropriate algorithms and data structures to solve problems"